 Input prices are not always beyond the service provider's control.
 In the short-term, the service provider may have no control over input prices, but, in the medium-term, the service provider may change its mix of inputs in order to minimize costs incurred, as it may shift to cheaper inputs price when prices are increasing.
-In the longer term, the service provider may be expected to mitigate the adverse impact of rising input prices through capital-labor substitution or even contracting out.
+In the longer term, the service provider may be expected to mitigate the adverse impact of rising input prices through capital-labor substitution or even outsourcing some of its services.